readium/swift-toolkit/TestApp/README.md

 This sample application demonstrates how to integrate the Readium Swift toolkit in your own reading app.
 Stable versions are [published on TestFlight](https://testflight.apple.com/join/lYEMEfBr).

-:warning: The Readium toolkit itself supports down to iOS 11, but the Test App requires iOS 14 and Xcode 13.2.

 ## Features

 * Supported publication formats: